Spiderman, Spiderman, does whatever a spider can…

 To learn more about these sixth sensory powers, check out our guide on all things intuition.

-Ultimately, this amazing sense allows for an enhanced awareness of Spider Man’s surroundings.
-As well, it is precognitive; it helps him be aware of danger before it happens.
+Ultimately, this amazing sense allows for enhanced awareness of Spider-Man’s surroundings.
+As well, it is precognitive; it helps him be aware of the danger before it happens.
 And the greater the danger, the more intense of a sensation he gets.

 Here are a few more ways Spidey Sense works:

 - Increases his ability to detect evil (and even clones)

 - Helps him navigate if he is impaired (disoriented or unable to see/hear)